 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date and expand on resources.
 Thanks for reading!

-It’s been a while now that I’ve been hearing about how cool Austin Texas is.
+It’s been a while now that I’ve heard about how cool Austin, Texas is.
 Frequently mentioned on lists of best places to live, the city is growing in population by the day.
 So when I finally had the chance to spend a weekend in Austin, I jumped on the opportunity.

 My expectations were high, but Austin is one of those places that actually lived up to its hype.
 I had so much fun exploring the quirky neighborhoods, eating all the street food, finding secret bars, and cooling off in the natural swimming holes.

 If you’re planning a weekend trip to Austin, I’ve got you covered.
 Here’s a jam-packed Austin 2 day itinerary to help you make the most of your time there!